salcedoe/MtMdocs/docs/slicer/CTPETExplore.md

 - Can you find the same region where the tumor was?
 - Is the tumor still there?

-Review the [pdf][PET/CT Visualization and Analysis] and try to scroll to the regions where reduced uptake was identified
+Review and try to match the views shown the the physicians' findings [here](PETCT-Follow-up-findings.pdf).